Benn0420/SDPG9/README.md

 Installation Instructions:

-Navigate to the dist folder in the repo and select "cardgame.zip" Choose the view raw option to start your download" Extract the zip containing "cardgame.exe", "README.txt" & "_internal" Double-click the executable to launch the game Navigate the main menu to the instructions view prior to starting
+Navigate to the dist folder in the repo and select "cardgame.zip" Choose the view raw option to start your download Extract the zip containing "cardgame.exe", "README.txt" & "_internal" Double-click the executable to launch the game Navigate the main menu to the instructions view prior to starting